 The above charts show very rapid fluctuations in the levels of rein pressure.
 These fluctuations are proof that to attempt to assign a single figure to rein pressure in each gait is meaningless.
 This is because these variations are extremely significant, both in the amount of pressure and in the speed with which they change.

 As the above images show, these changes occur as much as three times per second.
-The changes occur with each step.
+However, what is not linked is the fact that the pressure change occurs with every step.
 Other factors influencing rein pressure include the different gaits, the level of impulsion and collection.

 In a more general sense, they are also greatly influenced by the type of activity being undertaken.
 Even unridden equine activities such as agriculture and driving are affected.

-The reason for analysing rein pressure is because it is essential to find a way to balance rider control with horse welfare.
+The most obvious reason is for the benefit of horse welfare.
+The second reason is for the benefit of the owner, rider and handler for purposes of control.
+As a result, the reason for analysing rein pressure is because it is essential to find a way to balance rider control with horse welfare.

 As of now, a solution has not yet been found.
 Most of the studies conducted on this subject only go so far as to describe an actual level of pressure and state that horse’s welfare could be improved if “excessive” pressure were avoided.
-This is wishful thinking.
+This is wishful thinking which is imprecise and unhelpful.

 However, to appreciate more fully the complexity of the rein pressure issue, it is essential to explore the current knowledge level which exists amongst researchers.
-Consequently, in this post and in two subsequent posts, the current status will be investigated based on published studies.
+Consequently, in several posts, the current status will be investigated based on published studies.
 The main focus will be to look at the rein tension in two of the main equestrian activities of jumping and dressage.

 These studies have analysed rein pressure for both ridden and unridden horses, on treadmills and on the longe and with a variety of different rein types.